filecoin-project/fvm-specs/01-architecture.md

 ### FVM

 The FVM is implemented in Rust.
-It serves as an orchestration layer for ICs, resolves Boundary B syscalls (where possible), relays syscalls to Boundary A, manages cross-actor calls, and manages staged IPLD data.

-> **Draft content.**
-> Cross actor calls are mediated by the FVM.
-Actor code that performs a call ends up invoking a syscall that traverses Boundary A.
-> Call stack manager manages the creation and destruction of Invocation Containers for every call.
+It is responsible for:

+1. Setting up Invocation Containers, managing their lifetime and stacking.
+This include setting up the WASM runtime, its managed memory, binding syscalls as host-provided functions, and potentially mapping dynamically-linked libraries (e.g. predefined sdk versions).
+2. Serving as a call orchestration layer across actors.
+3. Resolving Boundary B syscalls where possible within the FVM.
+4. Relaying Boundary B syscalls to Boundary A syscalls where the above is unfeasible.
+5. Managing IPLD state tree data, by buffering writes from actors running in ICs until execution succeeds, maintaining caches, optimising access patterns (e.g. optimistic fetches), and more.

 ### Invocation Container (IC)

-The Invocation Container (IC) is the tightly constrained and instrumented environment in which Filecoin actor code runs within the context of a single invocation.
+The Invocation Container (IC) is the tightly constrained and instrumented environment that runs actor code within the context of a single invocation, in isolation with the rest of the system.

-The IC is a WASM runtime fulfilling the FVM contract.
-This consists of:
+The IC is an instance of a WASM runtime (likely Wasmer) fulfilling the FVM contract.
+The contract consists of:

 1. FVM-defined syscalls available as imported functions.
 2. FVM-managed memory.
 Only statically-sized data such as message CID, epoch, gas limit, due to technical limitations (need to investigate more).
-3. Gas accounting via WASM bytecode compiler weaving and/or instrumentation.
+3. Gas accounting and execution halting via WASM bytecode compiler weaving and/or instrumentation.
 4. Dynamically-linked "blessed" imported WASM modules (e.g. named FVM SDK versions) to reduce bytecode size.

-A direct or indirect recursive calls to an actor spawn a new IC.
+A direct or indirect recursive or reentrant call to an actor spawns a new IC.

-Because the FVM contract may change over time, user-deployed actors must specify an IC version.
+Because the FVM contract may change over time, user-deployed actors must specify an IC version at [`InitActor#LoadActor` time](#actor-deployment).

-### Boundaries
+### Domains and boundaries

-There are two cross-technology boundaries to be analyzed individually.
+There are three domains of execution we are concerned with for the purposes of this design doc:

+- Domain 1: Actor code inside Invocation Container (WASM).
+- Domain 2: FVM (Rust).
+- Domain 3: Node (any language).

+These three domains result in two well-defined domain boundaries that possess different characteristics.
 We'll call them Boundary A and Boundary B.

 **Boundary A: Node <> FVM (Rust)**